 With Christ every day, every task, every situation, every relationship brims with divine possibility.
 God is always at work in our lives.

 Our vision is drawn from Matthew’s gospel in which Jesus is talking to his disciples about what they must do if they hope to inherit eternal life.
-Jesus’s wisdom guides us to acknowledge that wealth is not material but that true wealth is gained from working collaboratively for the common good.
+Jesus’s wisdom guides us to acknowledge that wealth is not material, but that true wealth is gained from working collaboratively for the common good.
 Here, Jesus speaks about the value of serving others in order to store up treasure in heaven.
 Our students will be equipped with the hope, ambition, qualifications and values necessary to meet the challenges of an ever-changing world, knowing that God is always at work in our lives.

-SPIRITUAL, MORAL, CULTURAL AND SOCIAL EDUCATION
+SPIRITUAL, MORAL, SOCIAL AND CULTURAL EDUCATION

 SUPER - CURRICULAR OFFER